 Why is the sewing machine skipping stitches?

 This problem occurs if you’ve not maintained your machine well.
-First, check the needle if it is bent or blunt or if you might have inserted it incorrectly.
+First, check if the needle is bent or blunt or if you might have inserted it incorrectly.
 This calls for a review of the manual on how to set the needle correctly for usage.
 Another issue could be the insufficient pressure applied on foot.

 What makes the needles break frequently?